RenderKit/ospray/ospray2_porting_guide.md

     // set parameters on mesh
     ospCommit(mesh);

-    // put the geometry in a geometric model OSPGeometricModel model = ospNewGeometricModel(mesh);
+    // put the geometry in a model (a geometry can exist in more than one model) OSPGeometricModel model = ospNewGeometricModel(mesh);
     ospCommit(model);